alloba/book-of-hours-notes/books/A Drowned Book.md

 ## Description

+A Drowned Book

 The one possession I kept from the shipwreck.
 It must be important to me.
+[The Aspects below tell you more about how and where you can use this item.
+Mouse over them to learn more.]